nawabahmadreshi/documentation/ingredients/dashboard_setup/cloudflare_tls_setup.md

 ### ADVANCED: Support SSL/TLS with your domain for Universal Links

-[By December 17th we hope to simplify this flow dramatically, and you will not need to use CloudFlare or do other SSL configuration for custom subdomains.
-However, here are the steps to enable Universal Links with custom domains/subdomains at the moment.]
+*[By December 17th we hope to simplify this flow dramatically, and you will not need to use CloudFlare or do other SSL configuration for custom subdomains.
+However, here are the steps to enable Universal Links with custom domains/subdomains at the moment.
+The release on the 17th will not require you to update your app at all.
+It will be a simple CNAME change.
+In the meantime, you can verify that the links work using a plain bnc.lt link.]*

 Universal Links require HTTPS URLs.
 For your subdomain to work with Universal Links and Branch, you need to terminate SSL ahead of the Branch service.